- Home

 Asia Pacific Rigid Endoscopes Market Trends

 China rigid endoscopes market is anticipated to register considerable growth during the forecast period.
-Growth is driven by expanding hospital infrastructure, increasing medical tourism, and rising adoption of laparoscopic surgeries across tertiary and secondary care facilities.
-In December 2022, Researchers at the University of Science and Technology of China and City University of Hong Kong developed a data-driven system to automate laparoscope adjustment in robotic surgery.
+Growth is driven by expanding hospital infrastructure, increasing medical tourism, rising adoption of laparoscopic surgeries across tertiary and secondary care facilities and technological advanced product launch.
+In October 2023, Olympus Corporation launched its next-generation EVIS X1 endoscopy system in China, marking the availability of the system in all the major markets of Olympus.
+The Olympus EVIS X1 endoscopy system represents a significant advancement in medical technology for GI practitioners.

 Latin America Rigid Endoscopes Market Trends

-Middle East & Africa Rigid Endoscopes Market Trends
+Middle East and Africa Rigid Endoscopes Market Trends

 Key Rigid Endoscopes Company Insights